 One thing she had us do is take something we are not looking forward to and say “I get to…”

 She picked several people from the audience and it was pretty hilarious hearing people scream with excitement, “I GET to potty-train my child this week!” or “I GET to teach math to 8th-graders!”
-It made everyone laugh to hear others be so enthusiastic about things they typically dread doing.
+Everyone laughed just hearing others be so enthusiastic about things they typically dread doing.

 It made me think of how I have been dreading between 7 and 9 PM…